-Why Lazy Load Images and Videos in Your WordPress Site?
+Why Lazy Load Images and Videos on Your WordPress Site?

-Search engines such as Google and Bing have acknowledged that impatience, as they now take account of page speeds when determining page rank.
-So, in theory, if there are two websites with identical content, but one has been optimized for speed, that one will rank higher in searches than the unoptimized one.
+Search engines such as Google and Bing have acknowledged impatience, as they now take account of page speeds when determining page rank.
+So, in theory, if two websites have identical content, but one has been optimized for speed, that one will rank higher in searches than the unoptimized one.

-As mentioned earlier, visual media is probably the biggest culprit when it comes to slow page loading.
-If you only have a couple of basic images that are not of high resolution, you can probably survive without worrying too much about optimizing for speed, although it is good practice to do so.
+As mentioned earlier, visual media is probably the biggest culprit for slow page loading.
+Suppose you only have a few basic images that are not high-resolution.
+In that case, you can probably survive without worrying too much about optimizing for speed, although it is good practice to do so.
 But if your site has lots of imagery or video content, lazy loading can speed up your WordPress site significantly.

 Another advantage of WordPress’s lazy loading is that only the viewed images and movie clips get downloaded, conserving bandwidth.
 That can save you considerable money on hosting costs if you use a plan that charges based on bandwidth usage.

-If your website is running on WordPress 5.4 or earlier, Google’s Chrome 76 supports native lazy loading – all you need to do is use the <img loading= “lazy”> loading attribute.
+If your website runs on WordPress 5.4 or earlier, Google’s Chrome 76 supports native lazy loading – all you need to do is use the <img loading= “lazy”> loading attribute.
 It works with most Chromium-powered browsers such as Chrome, Opera, Firefox, and Edge.

 Below is an example of code incorporating the lazy loading attribute.
 If you are comfortable doing so, you can just amend, cut, and paste it into your image attributes as necessary: